guilhermebkel/gbkel-about/mistakes/index.md

 ---

 - **Error:** After getting into a lead position, I had to delegate a task but I did a hard one and had to get part of it to get it solved.
-- **Solution:** Now I'm aware that I need to know more about the people I want to delegate but, even if I delegate something harder, I need to give resources/opinions to help getting the problem solved without taking full part of it.
+- **Solution:** Now I'm aware that I need to know more about the people I want to delegate and more about the task as well (if it is hard or not to be solved by the person I want to delegate to), on top of that, even if I delegate something harder, I need to give resources/opinions to help getting the problem solved without taking full part of it.